samchungy/eslint-plugin-zod-openapi/docs/rules/require-example.md

 # Requires an `example` on Zod Types (`require-example`)

-Requires that the `.openapi()` method contains an `example`, `examples` key for Zod primatives.
+Requires that the `.meta()` method contains an `example`, `examples` key for Zod primatives.
 This makes our generated documentation much nicer.
 This includes:

 - ZodBoolean
 - ZodNumber